ArielMejiaDev/arielmejiadev.github.io/content/blog/easy-slide-transition-effect-in-vue.md

 </style>
 ```

-You can apply any css transition like fadeIn effects, this is a very helpful feature of VueJS.
+You can apply any `css` transition like `fadeIn` effects, this is a very helpful feature of `VueJS`

-Thanks for reading.
+Hope it was helpful and as always thanks for reading and happy coding!.